-☐ Open the Network Security &gt; DPI &gt; OPC C Enforcer dialog. ☐ Click the ## button.
-The dialog displays the Create window N. $\square$ In the Index field, specify the value 1. ☐ Click the Ok button.
-The device adds a profile. □ Specify the following settings for the profile: - Description column = my-opc - Timeout at connect column = 4 $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dpi opc addprofile 1 description my-opc timeout-connect 4 To add the OPC Enforcer profile. output dpi opc addprofile 1 To add the OPC Enforcer profile with index = 1. description my-opc To specify the user-specific name my-opc. timeout-connect 4 To specify the period 4 seconds after which the device terminates the OPC data connection.
+☐ Open the Network Security > DPI > OPC Enforcer dialog. □ Click the the dialog displays the Create window v. $\Box$ In the Index field, specify the value 1. ☐ Click the Ok button.
+The device adds a profile. ☐ Specify the following settings for the p - Description column = my-opc - Timeout at connect column = 4 profile: $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dpi opc addprofile 1 description my-opc timeout-connect 4 To add the OPC Enforcer profile. dpi opc addprofile 1 To add the OPC Enforcer profile with index = 1. description my-opc To specify the user-specific name my-opc. timeout-connect 4 To specify the period 4 seconds after which the device terminates the OPC data connection.